 - Hit on the

-If the issue is still persistent, then the update with the patch has not yet arrived on your PC.
+If the issue persists, then the patch update has not yet arrived on your PC.
 Unfortunately, there’s no specified timeline for the update to go live.
 But when it does, we will update this post accordingly, so don’t forget to bookmark this page.

 With this, we conclude the guide on how to fix the Sync is Paused; Sign in again issue in the Chrome browser.
 We have shared three different workarounds to rectify this issue.

-Instructing the browser to store the accounts.google.com cookies was enough to restore Chrome’s sync functionality.
+Instructing the browser to store the accounts.google.com cookies restored Chrome’s sync functionality.
 Generally, when we clear the site data and cookies, the signed-in accounts will automatically log out.

-If you are also on the same page, then make sure not to delete the browser’s cookies shortly (until an official patch is released); otherwise, it will make this fix null and void.
+If you are also on the same page, make sure not to delete the browser’s cookies shortly (until an official patch is released); otherwise, this fix will be null and void.

 Please let us know which method spelled out successfully for you in the comments.
 What has worked to fix the Chrome Sync is Paused, Sign-in again error?